Published: January 22, 2022

 (Source: Convince & Convert)

 Timing really matters in this case.
-Too early or too late and the conversion rate drops sharply to 3.41%.
+The conversion rate drops sharply to 3.41% if you miss the window.
 According to research by SaleCycle, the main reason shoppers abandon their carts is unexpected shipping costs.
-This accounted for 28% of abandonment cases.
-In contrast, shopping cart abandonment stats show that 73% of customers will buy products that offer a free shipping service.
-Other reasons for shopping cart abandonment are a user account being required, a confusing checkout process, and concerns over whether payments are truly secure.
+It accounts for as much as 28% of abandonment cases.
+Other causes are not wanting to create a user account, confusing checkout processes, and concerns over whether payments are indeed secure.

 Mobile Email Marketing